 John Bodrozic is a co-founder of HomeZada, a digital home management software app that helps homeowners stay organized while they manage and improve their homes.
 Bodrozic is responsible for product strategy and has over 25 years of experience.
 He suggests the following:

 Having a preventative maintenance schedule and sticking to it is really important.
 Vacation homes tend to be near beaches or in the mountains, and thus are more exposed to extreme weather.
 This weather beating [on] the home means that staying on top of preventative maintenance is even more important, in order to preserve the useful life of the home’s various building materials, equipment, etc...This also helps reduce monthly energy bills and avoids expensive, early replacement costs.

 You know the factors involved, now learn how to buy your perfect vacation home.

-Every home requires regular maintenance, but vacation homes that are in extreme locations can need even more than average.
-Chances are, some of the features that make your vacation location so desirable can also take a toll on your home: Snowy mountain weather, the hot desert sun, salty ocean air, and humid tropical conditions are just a few of the natural conditions that can cause your home to need extra maintenance.
+Chances are, some of the features that make your vacation location so desirable can also take a toll on your home: Snowy mountain weather, the hot desert sun, salty ocean air and humid tropical conditions are just a few factors that may increase your maintenance costs.

 Many people will invest in home remodel projects with vacation homes to get them updated and more attractive to renters.
 It is important to plan, manage, and track all these remodels to not only stay on budget, but to keep good records and to know what your tax basis is in the home.
 It’s also helpful to keep contractors accountable for the remodel work they perform.